 After a devastating bout with postpartum depression and OCD after the birth of her first child, Katherine Stone created the award winning, internationally recognized website Postpartum Progress in 2004 to raise awareness and give mothers the most comprehensive and honest information and support.
 Postpartum Progress is now the most widely read blog in the world on postpartum depression and all other mental illnesses related to pregnancy and childbirth, reaching 500,000 unique individuals annually.
-To expand on that work, in 2011 Katherine founded Postpartum Progress Inc., a national nonprofit focused on vastly improving the support and services for women with perinatal mental illness.
+To expand on that work, in 2011 Katherine founded Postpartum Progress Inc., a national nonprofit focused on raising awareness and providing peer support for women with maternal mental illness.
 Her goal is to make sure her daughter’s generation will not suffer in silence, as she did and many thousands of mothers still do, from the most common complication of childbirth.

 Katherine also writes occasionally about women’s empowerment and the fact that you don’t have to be fearless to be fierce at the Fierce blog.
-Additionally, she is a parenting writer, currently at Something Fierce at Disney’s Babble.com.
-Previously, she wrote the column If Mama Ain’t Happy for AOL’s Parentdish.
+Additionally, she has been a parenting columnist at Something Fierce at Disney’s Babble.com, and prior to that at If Mama Ain’t Happy for AOL’s Parentdish.
 She is currently a contributor at BabyCenter.
 (Looking for specific social media metrics for Katherine Stone?
 Click here.)